mhabibbolahi/GalaxyZoo10_PyTorch/README.md

 ## 🌌 Overview

-This project implements a custom Convolutional Neural Network (CNN) to classify galaxies into 10 morphological categories from the Galaxy10 DECals dataset.
+This project implements a custom deep Convolutional Neural Network (CNN) to classify galaxy morphologies into 10 categories using the Galaxy10 DECaLS dataset from Galaxy Zoo.
 The implementation includes:

-- Custom deep CNN architecture (5 convolutional blocks)
+- **Custom 5-Block CNN Architecture:** Deep network with 15 convolutional layers
-- Data preprocessing and balancing pipeline
+- **Class Balancing Pipeline:** Addresses dataset imbalance through augmentation
-- FastAPI-based web interface for inference
+- **FastAPI Web Interface:** Interactive galaxy classification demo
-- Training with early stopping and learning rate scheduling
+- **Robust Training Pipeline:** Early stopping, learning rate scheduling, and gradient clipping

-**Note:** This is a simple educational project developed over 2-3 days to demonstrate galaxy classification using PyTorch.
+**⚠️ Project Scope:** This is a simple educational project completed in 2-3 days to demonstrate practical deep learning for astronomy.
+It is not optimized for production use or state-of-the-art performance.

 ## 🔭 Dataset